kuznetckiy/Geoscan_Lite_eng/precautions.rst

 Safety rules
 =======================

-**For safe use UAV, follow these operating instructions:**
+**For safe use of UAV, follow these operating instructions:**

-* only persons who have been trained according to the "Plan of theoretical and practical training of the operator to control the unmanned complex GEOSCAN Lite" can launch and maintain the UAV;
+* UAV launch and maintainence can be held only by persons trained according to the "Plan of theoretical and practical training of the operator to control the unmanned complex GEOSCAN Lite";

 * before the flight it is necessary to inspect the flight area and make sure that the planned flight path passes not less than 100 m above the terrain and high-rise objects (mountains, towers, pipes, transmission towers, etc.);

-* choose the starting point without objects in the ±30° sector on the take-off path;
+* There should be no high objects in ±30° takeoff sector.
+Max safe height of an object should be no more than 0.2L if L is the distance from takeoff point.

-* do not launch the UAV if any malfunction detected;
+* do not launch the UAV if any malfunction is detected;

-* before straininthe the catapult rubber cords, make sure that the safety lock is plugged in.
+* before straining the catapult rubber cords, make sure that the safety lock is plugged in.
 Safety lock must stay plugged in until the launch moment;

-* after connecting the battery power supply to the UAV is prohibited to be in the plane of rotation of the blades of the propeller UAV;
+* after connecting the battery to the UAV it is prohibited to be in the propeller blades rotation plane;

-* don't exceed operational limits of height, mass and flight time of the UAV;
+* don't exceed UAV's altitude, mass and flight time operational limits;

-* don't launch UAV or fly near high power radio transmitters;
+* don't launch or fly UAV near high power radio transmitters;

 * don't allow unauthorized persons into the UAV launch area;

-* when planning a UAV landing point, make sure that the UAV will land outside roads, power lines, ponds, and crowded places.
-Remember about the possible demolition of the parachute during the descent;
+* when planning a UAV landing point, make sure that the UAV will land away from roads, power lines, ponds and crowded places.
+Remember about the possible drift of the parachute during the descent;

-* avoid flying in crowded places.
+* avoid flying above crowded places.

-**Observe the following operating precautions:**
+**Keep in mind the following operating precautions:**

 * don't assemble or disassemble the UAV when the power is on;